Glasgow Unity Theatre

 The Glasgow Unity Theatre was a theatre group that was formed in 1941, in Glasgow.
 The Unity theatre movement developed from workers' drama groups in the 1930s, seeing itself as using theatre to highlight the issues of the working class being produced by and for working-class audiences.
+Its demands were "for new Scots plays by new Scottish writers to be performed by native actors."
 The movement had strong links with the Communist Party of Great Britain and the Left Book Club Theatre Guild.